-Temple Law School is located a little over two hours north of Washington, DC.
+Temple Law School is located a little over two hours north of Washington, D.C.
 For our students who are interested in public policy, public service, and public interest work, Washington provides an excellent setting to explore the relationship between law, public policy, and politics at the federal level.
 It also offers a strong market for legal internships that reflect a broad range of policy interests.

 Summer in Washington